Canon SX50 vs Leica Q2

 It is notable that the Q2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX50 does not provide wifi capability.

 The Q2 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX50 and Q2 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Leica Q2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX50 or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.